leontoeides/indicium/README.md

 ```

 You can use the enum's variants to represent your different collections.
-Each variant's associated data can hold the `key`.
+Each variant's associated data can hold the `key` for your record.

 ## 3. Searching